Cornwall’s Archaeology and History

-Chysauster Ancient Village contains a famous prehistoric settlement.
+Chysauster Ancient Village (EH) contains a famous prehistoric settlement.
 We visit this and then nearby Madron Chapel - an early Christian site with its holy well.
 We move on a short distance to Lanyon Quoit, a fine example of a Neolithic tomb.
 After lunch we’ll walk to Men-an-Tol (Cornish for 'stone of the hole'), one of the most photographed Bronze Age monuments in Cornwall.